-University of Alabama at Birmingham - Commercialization of Small Diameter Artificial Vascular Graft for an Animal Trial
+University of Alabama at Birmingham - Commercialization of Small Diameter Artificial Vascular Graft for an Animal Trial and has reached a point where funds are needed for an animal trial.

-The goal of the project is to finalize the development of an artificial vascular graft for surgical implantation.
-The graft has relevance to the current COVID-19 pandemic in that numerous patients are reporting kidney infections and blood clots.
-UAB has been working on this project since 2007 and has reached a point where funds are needed for an animal trial.
 Once this graft has been validated through this process, we plan to market it to a biomedical implant company to set up a division in Alabama or to establish a spin off company for the production and distribution.
 This graft has the potential for an estimated \$50 million in annual sales based on conservative estimates of the number of surgical interventions that could use the implant in an unmet market and lead to a number of jobs for highly skilled workers in the State of Alabama.